-Jo is an embroidery artist based in the UK and her foliage stitching is always inspiring.
-Even her use of subtle color will get you wanting to thread your needle!
+Jo is an embroidery artist based in the UK and her foliage and floral stitching is always inspiring.
+Even her use of color will get you wanting to thread your needle!
 In addition her her hoops, she also makes embroidered bags.
 Oh, and don't miss her monochrome florals stitched with yarn!

 03 of 10

 Thread painting is an embroidery technique that literally is equivalent to painting a picture and using embroidery thread as the medium.
 And Chloe Amy Avery does that with a style that is so beautifully unique.
 Her embroideries (typically of foods) have an impressionistic quality, as the stitches take on the appearance of brushstrokes.